Medically reviewed by Majesta Health Medical Review Team

 • Compliance with USP 795 (non-sterile compounding), USP 797 (sterile compounding), USP 800 (hazardous drugs) where applicable

-• FDA-registered active pharmaceutical ingredient sourcing
+• Pharmaceutical-grade active ingredient sourcing to USP standards

 • Clean recent state Board of Pharmacy inspection history